bioidiap/bob.ip.optflow.liu/doc/guide.rst

 Gradient (CG) for minization.
 The new framework is presumably faster, but does not give similar results compared to the old CG-based one.

-If you would like to give it a spin, use the method ``sor_flow`` instead of ``cg_flow`` as shown above.
+If you would like to give it a spin, use the method ``sor.flow`` instead of ``cg.flow`` as shown above.
 Notice that the defaults for both implementations are different, following the defaults pre-set in the Matlab MEX code in the different releases.

-Particularly, avoid feeding colored images to ``sor_flow``.
-While that works OK with ``cg_flow``, ``sor_flow`` gives inconsistent results everytime it is run.
-I recommend gray-scaling images before using ``sor_flow``.
+Particularly, avoid feeding colored images to :py:func:`xbob.ip.optflow.liu.sor.flow`.
+While that works OK with :py:func:`xbob.ip.opflow.liu.cg.flow`, ``sor.flow`` gives inconsistent results everytime it is run.
+I recommend gray-scaling images before using ``sor.flow``.
 With that, results are at least consistent between runs.
 I'm not sure about their correctness.
 Ce Liu has been informed and should be working on it soon enough (today is 14.Nov.2012).

-To access this implementation, use ``xbob.optflow.liu.sor_flow``.
+To access this implementation, use :py:func:`xbob.ip.optflow.liu.sor.flow`.

 Access to the MATLAB code
 =========================